dart-lang/site-www/src/server/libraries.md

 ## Community packages

-The [pub.dev site]({{site.pub}}) doesn't currently support
-limiting your search to packages that support command-line and server apps.
+The [pub.dev site]({{site.pub}}) allows you to search for packages that support command-line and server apps by specifying the platforms your app needs to support.
-You can, however, search for words that describe the functionality you need.
+You can also search for words that describe the functionality you need.

 ### Command-line packages